 A cremation insurance policy is a small whole life insurance policy used to cover one’s cremation costs after their passing.
 This type of policy has the same benefits as whole life insurance such as:

 - Premium payment can’t INCREASE

 - Some plans don’t even ask health questions

 People getting cremated in the US is on the rise.
 In fact, over 50 percent of Americans are now choosing cremation over burial.
 The main reason is cremation is less expensive compared to burial expenses.
 The cost of cremation, memorial services, urn and a place to hold the urn, could range from $2000-$8000 depending what options you choose and what state you live in.
 Burial costs are directly tied to cost of real estate, so this is why burial expenses have risen over the last few years.
 A traditional burial can cost anywhere from $8000 to $15000 depending on different options.
 Cremation insurance policies are a great option to protecting your family from financial hardship after a loved one passes away.
 Once again, Assurance Life has cremation insurance plans that don’t even ask any health questions, so you are automatically approved.
 Ask us how!

 When helping people build a foundation for understanding how life insurance works, the life insurance for dummies top ten questions just scratches the surface of all there is to know about how life insurance works.
 These are the most frequently asked questions and it gives you a place to start about finding a broker and getting a quote for you or a loved one so you can have life insurance protection.
 If you have any questions please contact us at 800-57-0810 and one of our licensed agents would be happy to assist you.
-Assurance Life is an independent broker with access to over 25 of the nations leading insurance companies.
+Assurance Life is an independent broker with access to over 25 of the best burial insurance companies.